matteodegobbi/vault/Reinforcement Learning/TD (Temporal Difference) Learning.md

 We can understand why TD learning is useful by examining some disadvantages of MC:
 1. MC needs to assume we are in the episodic case.
-2. MC doesn't exploit new info (rewards) as soon as it's available, we have to wait until the episode is over since we need to compute the complete returns.
+2. MC doesn't exploit new information (rewards) as soon as it's available, we have to wait until the episode is over since we need to compute the complete returns.

 ---
 # TD(0)